eguerrawar/eguerrawar/README.md

 ## 🎧 Off the clock

-I DJ **minimal house** — two sets at The Barbary in Philadelphia and two in New York.
+I DJ **minimal house**.
+Performed two sets at The Barbary in Philadelphia and two in New York.
 Reading a room in real time is a different skill than debugging a state machine, but the feedback loop is weirdly similar: small adjustment, watch what happens, adjust again.

 Also co-founder and Treasurer of **BRASA**, Drexel's Brazilian Students Association — built it from scratch into a 30+ member community with university funding behind it.
 Native English and Brazilian Portuguese speaker.
 Volunteer at the Philadelphia Marathon every year since 2021.